 6. Catherine, HRH Princess of Wales (born 9 January 1982)

 Even before her marriage to Prince William on 29 April 2011 at Westminster Abbey, HRH Catherine Middleton was one of the most talked-about names on the planet.
-Not surprisingly, news of her pregnancy generated rumours as to the child’s gender around the world – the birth of Prince George on 22 July 2013 finally ending speculation that had reached fever pitch.
-Prince George’s christening took place at the Chapel Royal in St James’s Palace.
+Not surprisingly, news of her first pregnancy generated rumours as to the child’s gender around the world – the birth of Prince George on 22 July 2013 finally ending speculation that had reached fever pitch.
+She is now also mother to Princess Charlotte and Prince Louis.

 7. Emmeline Pankhurst (15 July 1858-14 June 1928)